jlhernando/google-pagespeed-bulk/README.md

 4. Get a Google API Key.
 You can do it from your [GCP console](https://console.cloud.google.com/apis/credentials) or from [from Google's documentation](https://developers.google.com/speed/docs/insights/v5/get-started)
 5. Add your key to “api-request.js” file.
 7. Add URLs into the 'urls.csv' file but keep the "url" header.
 8. You can change the number of tests per URL you'd like to perform.
-The ``getSpeedFunction()`` accepts a number and defaults to 1.
+The ``getSpeedData()`` accepts a number (interger) as an argument and defaults to 1.
 Maximum recommended 5.
 9. Run the script.
 Type in your terminal:
     ```bash
     npm start